lunna-i3/Lunna-CNC-source/README.md

 # An SSN copy, made just to fun XD
-## maked with:
+## made with:
 ![](https://img.shields.io/badge/PYTHON-1a1a1a?style=for-the-badge&logo=python&logoColor=a436ff)

-Some features is not fully ended, because i'm working on it slower than the normal but heres the features i already maked:
+Some features is not fully ended, because i'm working on it slower than the normal but heres the features i already made:

 - Easily modify banners(join banner and command banners)
 - Easily put new commands